Fadji Maina: Education

 Maina grew up in Zinder, Niger, where she studied all through high school.
-She then completed a Bachelor of Science at the University of Fez in Morocco, before attending University of Strasbourg for her Master degree in Engineering and Environmental Sciences in 2013, before pursuing a PhD in Hydrology in 2016 in a collaboration between University of Strasbourg and CEA.
+She then completed a Bachelor of Science at the University of Fez in Morocco, before attending University of Strasbourg for her master's degree in engineering and environmental sciences in 2013, before pursuing a PhD in hydrology in 2016 in a collaboration between University of Strasbourg and CEA.
 She went on to continue her research at the Laboratory of Hydrology and Geochemistry of Strasbourg (CNRS) before going to Politecnico di Milano in Italy from 2017 to 2018.
 She joined Lawrence Berkeley National Laboratory as a postdoctoral fellow in 2018, until September 2020 when she joined Goddard Space Flight Center as an Earth scientist, the first Nigerien woman to work for NASA.